 What are the obstacles many teams face in becoming an effective ensemble?

 - Lack of role clarity.
 Clearly defined roles and responsibilities avoid internal disagreements.
 Teams must understand and focus on outcomes, not on tasks.

-- Structure and process that prevent ensembles working effectively.
+- Structure and process that prevent ensembles from working effectively.
 We’ve seen performance management that rates people in comparison to their peers, not based on outcomes.
 When people are rated on a curve, they constantly compete with each other to improve their own rating.
 This prevents meaningful ensemble work.

 - Lack of visibility of work product.
 Teams must share, even before the “thing” is completed.
 Early sharing allows teams to iterate together and stay focused.
 Lack of sharing produces work that often doesn’t meet the stated outcome.
 It also causes unnecessary re-work.

 - Various modes of communication.
-Effective teams must communicate differently – fast communication, phone communication, chat communication – depending on topic and need.
+Effective teams must communicate differently – fast communication, phone communication, chat communication – depending on the topic and need.
 They embrace different modalities, at different times and with different people.

 How do team members become collaborative and not competitive?

 - Don’t use formal performance ratings – give the managers leeway.
 This avoids situations where someone’s success means someone else’s failure.

 - Put people in roles that align with their strengths – not just because they happen to “be there” when someone leaves a position.

 - Create and focus on shared outcomes, and always keep that top-of-mind.
 If the leader says that everyone is needed to achieve an outcome, then people need to work together, or they leave the team.